2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/hybrid/index.md

 Standard Implementations:

-* In DNN WebApis all data is automatically converted to JSON.
+* In Dnn WebApis all data is automatically converted to JSON.
 This was an early design decision of 2sxc and works great for most cases, but some edge cases (like responding with XML) is more difficult this way.
 * In Oqtane (.net core 5) the default is more sophisticated.
 The methods return objects or values.
 In advanced cases they will return an `ActionResult` or `ContentResult`.
 The default encoding is as follows:
   * Simple values like strings are returned just as-is
   * Complex objects are serialized - by default as json